This is some text inside of a div block.

 Marketing Mix Modeling is not limited to attributing a click to a sale.
 It aims to reconstruct the global and combined impact of the levers—online, offline, pricing, promotions, seasonality, competition, etc.—which interact to generate growth.

-But above all, MMM allows you to go further: simulating different investment scenarios (“What happens if I increase my TV spending by 15%?”) and reallocating budgets, bringing branding and activation back together in a unified measuring framework, and demonstrating marketing’s contribution to business—a decisive lever to enable dialogue with financial management.
+But above all, Marketing Mix Modeling allows you to go further: simulating different investment scenarios (“What happens if I increase my TV spending by 15%?”) and reallocating budget allocations, bringing branding and activation back together in a unified measuring framework, and demonstrating marketing’s contribution to business—a decisive lever to enable dialogue with financial management.

 2. MTA: An ultra-fine granularity... but no holistic view

 Multi-Touch Attribution, on the other hand, starts with the user.
-It tracks their digital interactions—clicks, impressions, video views—to reconstruct a journey, and attribute a credit at each touchpoint.
+It tracks their digital interactions—clicks, impressions, video views—to reconstruct a customer journey, and attribute a credit at each touchpoint along the attribution model.

 In a short-term management mindset, this granularity is invaluable.
-It enables real-time optimization of digital campaigns, testing of different creatives or audiences, and real-time adjustments to investments.
+It enables real-time campaign optimization of digital campaigns, testing of different creatives or audiences, and real-time adjustments to investments.
+Marketing analytics teams rely on it for user-level data and cross-channel measurement within the digital sphere.

-But this precision comes at a cost: it is confined to the digital landscape.
+But this precision comes at a cost: multi-touch attribution is confined to the digital landscape.
 TV, display, brand effects, sales at points of sale, or even external factors such as the weather or competitive pressure don’t enter into the equation.
 The result?
-A tactical interpretation that is often useful but cannot answer key strategic questions.
+A tactical interpretation that is often useful but cannot answer key strategic questions long-term impact or marketing effectiveness.

 And in a world where cookies are disappearing and where regulations reinforce the protection of personal data, the weakness of these models is accentuated.
-MTA is effective in optimizing a lever, but not in designing a marketing mix.
+Multi-touch attribution is effective inoptimizing a lever, but not in designing a marketing mix.

 3. Refine your needs beforehand